student-pritiyadav/projects-demo/README.md

-# projects-demo
+# student-demo
-This is my first repository
+This is my first Git repository